magicBorscht/selfwordle/README.md

 - Works on pure pythonium.
 - Totally automatic.
 - Does not include NFTs.
-- Not written in Rust.
+- Is not written in Rust.
 - A dead parrot is not guaranteed but can be gifted for downloading.
 Randomly.